Junikab/llm-job-finder/IDEAS.md

   - Keep strict JSON response format; handle errors gracefully (no-op with annotations in debug).
   - Start with N=10 by default; cap to a safe upper bound (e.g., 50).
   - This is a nice-to-have; current system works with random or LLM scoring alone.

+## User-editable CV Summary (deferred)

+- __Concept__: After the initial LLM CV summarization step, let the user preview and optionally edit the generated summary before proceeding to build search URLs and score jobs.
+Default is to use the LLM summary as-is; editing is opt-in.
+- __Why__: Gives candidates control to correct mistakes, add nuance, and ensure the profile reflects their background (works for any profession, not tied to a specific role).
+- __How__:
+  - Backend: keep current single-step flow, but consider exposing a lightweight `POST /api/cv/summary` endpoint that accepts a CV file and returns `{ summary, source: 'llm'|'heuristic' }` for a two-step UI.
+Alternatively, support a `summaryOnly=true` flag on `/api/jobs/find`.
+  - Frontend: show a summary textarea with character count; buttons: "Use summary" to proceed, optional "Regenerate" (re-run summarize) when LLM is enabled.
+Persist last-used summary locally per recent CV.
+  - State/telemetry: include `analysis.summarySource` (`llm` vs `heuristic`) in responses to inform the UI; log redact-safe summary length for observability.
+  - Validation: enforce max length (e.g., 1200 chars) before proceeding to scoring.
+  - Privacy: redact PII in the displayed summary where feasible; avoid storing raw CV long-term.
+  - Tests: add route unit tests for summarize-only; UI tests for edit/submit flow and validation.